 General representation of a body control module

-A BCM can perform a wide range of functions.
+A BCM in automotive can perform a wide range of functions.
 Output devices are managed based on data received from input devices via CAN (Controller Area Network), LIN (Local Interconnect Network), or Ethernet as the means of communication with modules and systems.
 Electronic systems that can be integrated and controlled via a BCM include:

 - Energy management systems